cpetrich/counterfeit_DS18B20/README.md

 * 585-730 ms: Family B

 Hence, there will be some edge cases between Families A and B, but simply measuring the time used for temperature conversion will often be sufficient to determine if a sensor is counterfeit.

+An important aspect for operation is a sensor's ability to pull the data line low against the fixed pull-up resistor.
+Turns out this abilitly differs between families.
+The datasheet guarantees that a sensor is able to sink at least 4 mA at 0.4 V at any temperature up to 125 °C \[1\].
+Providing a current of 4 mA (1.2 kOhm pull-up resistor against 5 V), the following ``low`` voltages were achieved by the sensors at room temperature (note that only 5 to 10 sensors were measured per Family):
+* Family A: 0.058 - 0.062 V
+* Family B2: 0.068 - 0.112 V (all but one sensor: 0.068 - 0.075 V)
+* Family C: 0.036 - 0.040 V
+* Family D2: 0.121 - 0.124 V

+All sensors are well within specs at room temperature but clustering of data by Family is apparent, indicating that the hardware was designed independently.
+It could be interesting to repeat these measurements above 100 °C.

 Alternatively,
 * It is a fake if the date--batch combination printed on the case of the sensor is not in the Maxim database (need to ask Maxim tech support to find out).